ladymarengo/ladymarengo/README.md

 ## Other

-I am looking for a trainee position in gamedev company.
+I am looking for a trainee or junior position in Finland.

 ## Fun fact
 My cat's name is Dennis Ritchie.